-After you register at your municipality, you can apply for a DigiD with your citizen service number (BSN).
-You can use the DigiD to log in on www.ind.nl and view your application or upload additional evidence during your application.
+After you register at your municipality, you can apply for a DigiD with your Citizen Service Number (in Dutch: burgerservicenummer or BSN).
+You can use it to log in on www.ind.nl and view your application or upload additional supporting documents/evidence during your application.